-This phase of the study will be a retrospective study of women aged 55 years or over who were admitted to a large NHS hospital between 1st November 2019 to 29th February 2020.
-This phase will use electronic in-patient data, including medical diagnoses and nursing assessment to determine:
+This phase of the study will be a retrospective study of women aged 55 years or over who were admitted to a large NHS hospital between 1 November 2019 and 29 February 2020.
+This phase will use electronic inpatient data, including medical diagnoses and nursing assessment to determine:

-- 1. The prevalence of UI on admission, and incidence of women (≥55 years) becoming incontinent (new cases over time) during an admission to hospital. - 2.
-Which clinical conditions and/or health related risk factors (based on medical diagnoses using International Classification of Diseases 10th revision (ICD-10) codes) are associated with UI, after accounting for confounding factors, for older women admitted to hospital. - 3.
-Mortality rates, and where UI is associated with mortality after controlling for confounding factors, for older women admitted to hospital.
+- ► The prevalence of UI on admission and incidence of women (≥55 years) becoming incontinent (new cases over time) during an admission to hospital. - ▶ Which clinical conditions and/or health-related risk factors (based on medical diagnoses using International Classification of Diseases 10th revision (ICD-10) codes) are associated with UI, after accounting for confounding factors, for older women admitted to hospital. - ► Mortality rates and where UI is associated with mortality after controlling for confounding factors, for older women admitted to hospital.